Tactical Flashlight vs. Everyday Flashlight: What’s the Real Difference?

 Tactical Flashlight Recommendations

-On duty, I personally carry the Guard Dog 240L tactical flashlight.
+On duty, I personally carry the Police Force Tactical L2 tactical flashlight.
 This is just an all-around great tool.
 The brightness is robust, but not overwhelming.
-It’s got 3 different settings (bright, dim, and strobe), so I can shine a dim light on a Colonel’s I.D. without blinding him, light up an approaching character in the dark, or, if I ever had to, blind a perpetrator with strobe as I held my M9 on him.
+It’s got 5 different settings (high, medium, low, S.O.S, strobe), so I can shine a dim light on a Colonel’s I.D. without blinding him, light up an approaching character in the dark, or, if I ever had to, blind a perpetrator with strobe as I held my M9 on him.

 For everyday use and carry, I really like the tactical pen flashlight.
 First off, I love that’s it’s a pen.
 Aside from doing the obvious with it—writing—you can also use it combatively like a tactical pen.
 I also like the length of this piece, as anything that creates more distance between me and an attacker is helpful.
 Plus, because it’s skinny and long, this one is hard to see coming if you were ever to use it against an attacker.
 I especially recommend this one for women, since it’s a bit lighter and the diameter is lower, for better retention and manipulation with smaller hands.